USS Curts: 2000s

 During CARAT cruises in 2001 and 2003, Curts conducted multilateral exercises with the navies of Singapore, Thailand, Brunei, and the Philippines to continue promoting international training and cooperation.

 In 2004 Curts again deployed to southern command on a six-month counter-narcotics deployment with Coast Guard Law Enforcement Detachment (LEDET) 105 and received national notoriety for the largest maritime seizure of cocaine (12 tons) in history.
 The ship received the U.S. Coast Guard Meritorious Unit Commendation for her outstanding performance during deployment.

 Curts deployed again in 2006 to counter-narco-terrorism deployment.
 Although less successful than the 2004 deployment, Curts interdicted three cocaine shipments, totalling in excess of 10 metric tons of cocaine and apprehension and transport of over 50 smugglers.

 On 16 February 2007, Curts was awarded the 2006 Battle "E" award.

 In 2007 Curts was transferred from Commander Destroyer Squadron One to Commander Destroyer Squadron Nine and incorporated into Carrier Strike Group Nine.
 In March USS Abraham Lincoln Strike Group (CSG-9) departed for deployment to the 5th Fleet area of operations (Persian Gulf).
 This marked Curts first Strike Group deployment since transfer to the U.S. Naval Reserve.
 Curts primarily performed a Critical Infrastructure Protection role by acting as Scene of Action Commander for Oil Platform protection efforts at the Khawar al Amaya and al Basrah oil terminals in the northern Persian Gulf.
 Curts also conducted bi-lateral exercises with the Malaysian and Pakistani navies during her transit to the Gulf.

+Curts was commanded by Yvette M. Davids from April 2007 to November 2008, making Davids the first Hispanic American woman to command a navy ship.

 Curts was decommissioned on 25 January 2013, and was transferred to the inactive reserves on 27 February.

 In December 2012 during the 112th Session of Congress, a transfer-by-grant was proposed.
 The recipient would be The Navy of Mexico, who may receive Curts, along with McClusky.
 Both vessels were not transferred.
 The act of approving the transfer of vessels by the United States does not guarantee that the vessels will actually be transferred.
 As of September 2016, both ships were in reserve at Pearl Harbor and slated to be disposed of as targets.

 On 19 September 2020, Curts was sunk during a sinking exercise (SINKEX) in the Pacific Ocean.
 The SINKEX was part of Exercise Valiant Shield 2020.
 She was targeted with live ordnance including air-launched ordnance from fixed and rotary wing of Carrier Air Wing Five, embarked aboard the aircraft carrier USS Ronald Reagan (CVN-76), RGM-84 Harpoon missiles from the cruisers USS Antietam (CG-54) and USS Shiloh (CG-67), a subsurface launched missile from the submarine USS Chicago (SSN-721), as well as various supporting U.S. Navy and United States Air Force aircraft.